 L300 Lock Axis - L300 XYZW Locks specified axis motion.
 Any motion commanded to a locked axis will be ignored.
-L301 Unlock Axis - L301 XYZW 2002 Unlocks specified axis motion.
-1400 Create Home File L400 Creates a home file at the machine's current position.
-Ordatos a nome me as ere macemo a current position.
-Recal Positions L401 Moves all axes to the positions where they were at previous to the last file run.
+L301 Unlock Axis - L301 XYZW Unlocks specified axis motion.
+L400 Create Home File Creates a home file at the machine's current position.
+L401 Recall Positions Moves all axes to the positions where they were at previous to the last file run.
 L500 Store Absolute Positions - L500 [X, Y, Z] [P H T] L# C# N"Name" [X, Y, Z] - axes to set positions for.
 If none is specified then all axes positions are stored.
 [P H T] - type of position (P)osition, (H)ome Position, (T)ool Position.
 Can only use one value.
 L# - 0 no vertical head lift, 1 include head lift.
-C# .
-Clearance for vertical heads if L1 N'Name" - Name for specified position, < 16 characters long.
-IN Hallie - Hallie for appointed position, 4 to distraction long.
-L500.2 - L500.2 T# N# A# C# O# H# M# 2300.2 T# specifies the tool number.
+C# - Clearance for vertical heads if L1.
+N Name - Name for specified position, < To characters long.
+1500.2 - L500.2 T# N# A# C# O# H# M# 2000.2 T# specifies the tool number.
 N# specifies the nominal diameter for the tool.
 A# specifies the actual diameter for the tool.
 C# specifies the diameter compensation for the tool.
-O# specifies the height offset for the tool.
-H# specifies the tool height.
-M# specifies the maximum current allowed for the tool.
-This command sets up a tool library instead of using the dialog boxes.
-L501 Store Local Positions - L501 [X, Y, Z] [P H T] L# C# N"Name" L501 [X, Y, Z] - axes to set positions for, if none specified then all axes positions are stored.
-[R, Y, Z] - axes to set positions for, if none specified then all axes positions are stored.
-[P H T] - type of position (P)osition, (H)ome Position, (T)ool Position.
+Of specifies the height offset for the tool.
+H# specifies the maximum current allowed for the lock This command sets up a tool library instead of using the dialog boxes L501 Store Local Positions - L501 [X, Y, Z] [P H T] L# C# N"Name" [X, Y, Z] - axes to set positions for, if none specified then all axes positions are stored.
+[PHT] - type of position (P)osition, (H)ome Position, (T)ool Position.
 Can only use one value.
-L# - 0 no vertical head lift.
-1 include head lift.
+L# - 0 no vertical head lift, 1 include head lift.
 Default L1.
-C# - Clearance for vertical heads if L1 N"Name" - Name for specified position. < 16 characters long.
-L600 Disable Mapping Adjustments Disable mapping adjustment for the specified axis.
+C# - Clearance for vertical heads if L1.
+IN Name - Name for specified position, < to characters long.
+1600 Disable Marping Adjustments 2000 Disable mapping adjustment for the specified axis.
 If no axis is specified, mapping adjustments for all axes are disabled.
 L601 Enable Mapping Adjustments Enable mapping adjustment for the specified axis.
 If no axis is specified, mapping adjustments for all axes are enabled.
-Chad Manajan Cabus L602 Start Mapping Setup L602 Starts mapping setup for specified axis.
-First axis specifies the axis to map and the second axis specifies the L602
+L602 Start Mapping Setup Starts mapping setup for specified axis.
+First axis specifies the axis to map and the second axis specifies the axis to adjust.
+The axis map will automatically move to the start map position.
+No axis spec stops the mapping setup.
+I mapping secup.